wrhodges1986/full-stack-assessment/README.md

 To do this, all you have to do is:
 * Create an form that has 3 input fields.
 Name, age, yearmet (remember to use ng-model).
-* Create am addFriends method in the controller that takes the information from the input fields and passes them to the service as an object.
+* Create an addFriends method in the controller that takes the information from the input fields and passes them to the service as an object.
 * Create an addFriends method in the service that takes the new friend object and passes it into the server with a $http request.
 Similar to the get requests but we need to pass in METHOD, URL, and DATA.
 That data should be the data object.